 Net Cash Provided by (Used in) Financing Activities.
-We used \$32.3 million of cash in financing activities for the twelve months ended October 1, 2021, was primarily due to our early redemption of \$30 million of our Senior Secured Notes.
+We used \$32.3 million of cash in financing activities for the twelve months ended October 1, 2021.
+Net cash used in financing activity for the twelve months ended October 1, 2021, was primarily due to our early redemption of \$30 million of our Senior Secured Notes.
 Net cash provided by financing activity for the twelve months ended October 2, 2020, was primarily due to our issuance of \$200.0 million in aggregate principal amount of 4.00% unsecured convertible senior notes due 2025 ("Convertible Notes").
 The net proceeds from the issuance of the Convertible Notes, after deducting transaction fees, were approximately \$193.1 million.
 In connection with the offering of the Convertible Notes, we separately entered into privately negotiated convertible note hedge transactions (collectively, the "Hedge Transactions").
 The Hedge Transactions cover, subject to customary anti-dilution adjustments, the number of shares of our common stock that initially underlay the Convertible Notes.
 We also entered into warrant transactions (collectively, the "Warrant Transactions" and, together with the Hedge Transactions, the "Call Spread Transactions"), whereby we sold warrants at a higher strike price relating to the same number of shares of our common stock that initially underlay the Convertible Notes, subject to customary anti-dilution adjustments.
 We used \$11.2 million of the net proceeds from the issuance of the Convertible Notes to pay the cost of the Call Spread Transactions.
 Additionally, during the twelve months ended October 2, 2020, we had borrowings under our credit agreement of \$91.7 million and repayments of borrowings of \$218.0 million.